deepaksood619/deepaksood619.github.io/docs/devops/terraform/readme.md

 The infrastructure Terraform can manage includes low-level components such as compute instances, storage, and networking, as well as high-level components such as DNS entries, SaaS features, etc.

+Terraform is a tool which makes it easy to write version-controlled infrastructure code.
+You can use it to orchestrate the infrastructure on more than 100 different service providers like AWS, Alicloud, GCP, Azure, OpenStack and many more.

 ## Key Features

 ### Infrastructure as Code